Privacy Policy — Smartensity

 Identification / contactemail address, Supabase account identifierfrom you, at registration

 First name (optional) (Art.
-6(1)(b) GDPR [VERIFY])first name or nickname provided by the User (first_name)from you
+6(1)(b) GDPR — performance of a contract)first name or nickname provided by the User (first_name)from you

 Authenticationpassword (hashed) — stored solely by Supabase Authfrom you